edufelip/amazing-note/README.md

   - Lint: `./gradlew :app:lintDebug`
  - Gradle Wrapper: 9.0-milestone-1

-iOS (CocoaPods + Compose Multiplatform)
+iOS (SwiftPM + Shared Framework)
-- Requirements: Xcode, CocoaPods, JDK 17
+- Requirements: Xcode 15+, JDK 17
-- Bootstrap (generates KMP framework + installs Pods):
-  - `chmod +x scripts/ios_bootstrap.sh && ./scripts/ios_bootstrap.sh`
+- First-time setup / refresh shared framework slices:
+  - `./scripts/rebuild_ios.sh`
-- Open workspace in Xcode:
+- Open the project in Xcode:
-  - `open iosApp/iosApp.xcworkspace`
+  - `open iosApp/iosApp.xcodeproj`
+- Subsequent runs: the Xcode build phase automatically calls `embedAndSignAppleFrameworkForXcode` so you only need to hit Run.

 Notes
-- iOS integrates FirebaseAuth + GoogleSignIn via CocoaPods (configured in shared/build.gradle.kts cocoapods block).
 - Ensure `GoogleService-Info.plist` is present in `iosApp/iosApp/` and your URL scheme (REVERSED_CLIENT_ID) is set in `Info.plist`.
+- Google Sign-In currently falls back to Android only (the iOS launcher returns `null` until a native integration is added).

 Firestore rules
 - Per-user access is required or Firestore will reject writes (PERMISSION_DENIED).
 Example rules: